bosschaert/sling-feature-converter-maven-plugin/README.md

 ## Content Package Handling

-The installation of Converted Content Packages has be difficult at times.
+The installation of Converted Content Packages has been difficult at times.

-These are the things fo far that should help making this easier:
+These are the things so far that should help making this easier:
 1. Make sure that you use the latest code base
 2. Make sure that during the launch:
     1. Sling Feature Extension Content is added first as Plugin Dependency